Jobedu: Other activities

 Jobedu has become the center of a creative movement gathering artists, writers, illustrators and musicians.
 It has played a pivotal role in the development of the new street art of Amman.

 In 2010, Jobedu became involved in the region's alternative music scene by producing albums, supporting musicians, printing their merchandise, and selling their music.
 The company established the "Jobedu Film Shop", a pop-up shop at the Royal Film Commission in Amman in 2016.
 Twenty percent of all sales from the Film Shop went to supporting Jordanian films.
-Jobedu was a partner of Dubai International Film Festival from 2014-2015.
+Jobedu was a partner of Dubai International Film Festival from 2014 to 2015.

 The company is a supporter of Feed The Artists, a communal art grant that builds community through food gifting.
 Jobedu teams up with Jordan River Foundation and Jabel Amman Residence Association for charitable promotions and events.